priscilla-abena-aboagye/workshop-project-1/README.md

 ## Workshop
-This is a workshop done to experiment HTML
+This is a workshop done to experiment HTML and currently python

 -----